-Model and Support materials are made of chemical substances.
-Although precautions must be taken when handling these materials directly, all Model and Support materials used by the printer are handled in sealed cartridges.
+Model and support materials are made of chemical substances.
+Although precautions must be taken when handling these materials directly, all model and support materials used by the printer are handled in sealed cartridges.
 Normally, operators of the printer should never be directly exposed to hazardous materials.
 In the unlikely event of a leak or spill, follow the instructions that are included with the material cartridges used.

-- Store Model and Support materials indoors, in a dry area with adequate ventilation, between 15-25 degrees Celsius (59-77 degrees Fahrenheit).
-Never expose them to flames, heat, sparks, or direct sunlight. - Keep Model and Support materials away from areas where food and drink are stored, prepared and consumed. - Uncured printing material is considered a hazardous substance, requiring certain precautions when directly handling it.
+- > Store model and support materials indoors, in a dry area with adequate ventilation, between 15-25 degrees Celsius (59-77 degrees Fahrenheit).
+Never expose them to flames, heat, sparks, or direct sunlight. - Keep model and support materials away from areas where food and drink are stored, prepared and consumed. - Uncured printing material is considered a hazardous substance, requiring certain precautions when directly handling it.
 To prevent skin irritation, wear neoprene or nitrile gloves.
-If there is any chance that Model and Support materials might splash into the eyes, wear safety goggles.
-Prolonged direct contact with printing materials can cause an allergic reaction. - When handling UV-cured models that may not be completely cured on the surface, common latex gloves are adequate. - ➤ To prevent respiratory irritation, ventilate areas where Model and Support materials are used.
-If the printer is not equipped with an exhaust duct, the room ventilation system should replace the air 4-6 times per hour. - Clean up Model-material and Support-material spills with disposable towels or other absorbent, non-reusable material, such as sawdust or activated charcoal.
+If there is any chance that model and support materials might splash into the eyes, wear safety goggles.
+Prolonged direct contact with printing materials can cause an allergic reaction. - When handling UV-cured 3D prints that may not be completely cured on the surface, common latex gloves are adequate. - ➤ To prevent respiratory irritation, ventilate areas where model and support materials are used.
+If the printer is not equipped with an exhaust duct, the room ventilation system should replace the air 4-6 times per hour. - Clean up model-material and support-material spills with disposable towels or other absorbent, non-reusable material, such as sawdust or activated charcoal.
 Rinse the spill area with denatured or isopropyl alcohol (IPA), followed by soap and water.
 Dispose of the absorbent material in accordance with local regulations. - Do not wash contaminated clothing at home; clothing should be professionally laundered.